webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 - Code sets – This is a list of allowable values, such as a state code list or an eye color list.
 Code sets may come from a standard or may be custom-defined.
 - Conditions and business rules – There may be certain restrictions on the content that need to be represented.
 Examples include restrictions on individual values (such as a number that cannot be less than zero or a string that must have a certain number of characters) and conditional restraints (such as if the SSN is not provided, then Last Name and Birth Date are required), etc.

-The other requirements of the exchange – technical, security and privacy, performance, reporting, etc. – should be described in this stage as well.
+The other requirements of the exchange (e.g., technical, security and privacy, performance, reporting) should be described in this stage as well.

+### Analyze Requirements Knowledge Check

+Answer a few questions in a [short quiz](/training/iepd-developer/simple-iepd-tutorial/quiz-02).

 ---

-### Map and Model Requirements
+## Map and Model Requirements

 You begin the creation of IEPD components for your exchange content model based on your information exchange requirements analysis.
 A common way to start is to create a mapping document.
 This is typically a spreadsheet, which maps your local exchange data elements to the NIEM data model.
 You can [download a sample spreadsheet](/training/iepd-developer/map-and-model/assets/SampleEmptyMappingDocument.xlsx "Sample Mapping Document") and modify it to suit your requirements.